lit/lit/.changeset/fluffy-flowers-join.md

 '@lit/reactive-element': patch
 ---

-For minified class fields on classes in lit libraries, added prefix to stable properties to avoid collisions with user properties.
+pr: #1942 For minified class fields on classes in lit libraries, added prefix to stable properties to avoid collisions with user properties.